revilowaldow/BITC/Sessions/2026/01 11 - Session 58.md

 Aepoptosians staying in a small house in the residential district

 [[Questis]]  - professional bard
-	Teifling, reccomended to post by General Duty
+	Teifling, recommended to post by General Duty

 Be careful, there's a kraetura in the wilderness